iuriikogan-snyk/nodejs-goof-insights/k8s-setup/README.md

 ### 2. Deploy the Snyk Connector

-To deploy the Snyk Connector for monitoring Kubernetes resources, use the following command:
+To deploy the Snyk Connector to

 ```bash
 bash deploy.sh --connector